GEOS-ESM/jedi_bundle/README.md

 ### Description:

-Bundle containing all the repositories that are needed to compile the JEDI repos needed by the GMAO.
+Bundle containing all the repositories that are needed to compile JEDI at the GMAO.

 ### Installation on Discover: